Wire wheel

 Wire wheels, wire-spoked wheels, tension-spoked wheels, or "suspension" wheels are wheels whose rims connect to their hubs by wire spokes.
-Although these wires are generally stiffer than a typical wire rope, they function mechanically the same as tensioned flexible wires, keeping the rim true while supporting applied loads.
+Although these wires are considerably stiffer than a similar diameter wire rope, they function mechanically the same as tensioned flexible wires, keeping the rim true while supporting applied loads.
 The term suspension wheel should not be confused with vehicle suspension.

 Wire wheels are used on most bicycles and are still used on many motorcycles.
 They were invented by aeronautical engineer George Cayley in 1808.
 Although Cayley first proposed wire wheels, he did not apply for a patent.
 The first patent for wire wheels was issued to Theodore Jones of London, England on October 11, 1826.
 Eugène Meyer of Paris, France was the first person to receive, in 1869, a patent for wire wheels on bicycles.